History of the Noosa Arts Theatre

 There were Pool Parties, Wine Tastings, Spaghetti and Italian Dinners, Fashion Parades, Painting Exhibitions, Candlelight Cabarets and much, much more.
 Many people gave their time and talents in the years 1971 and 1972 to make Noosa Arts a reality.

-These included Dr & Mrs Brian Ferguson who opened their Noosaville home for musical evenings, Cecily Fearnley with a reputation for fine suppers, Keith Hanney on money matters, Roy Osment hall liaison, artists Max Newton, Emma Freeman, Nancy Cato, Margot Bolton, hosts Barbro & Peter Mendoza, Marie & Bob Gillies, Pat & Wal Hourn, Marea & Peter Brown, but the pace appeared to be too much for a number of the executive – the turnover rate was rather high, with four Presidents before Marea Brown was elected to the position in 1973.
+These included Dr & Mrs Brian Ferguson who opened their Noosaville home for musical evenings, Cecily Fearnley with a reputation for fine suppers, Keith Hanney on money matters, Roy Osment hall liaison, artists Max Newton, Emma Freeman, Nancy Cato, Margot Bolton, hosts Barbro & Peter Mendoza, Marie & Bob Gillies, Pat & Wal Hourn and Marea & Peter Brown.
+The pace appeared to be too much for a number of the executive – the turnover rate was rather high, with four Presidents before Marea Brown was elected to the position in 1973.

-On the more serious side, the first Noosa Arts Constitution was adopted in 1971 at the Lakes Motor Inn (where the Australis Noosa Lakes now stands).
+On the more serious side, the first Noosa Arts Constitution was adopted in 1971 at the Lakes Motor Inn.

 This they did but the problem then became – where to locate the shed?